Sherborne RFC: History

 By the end of the first season the fledgling club had won their division and were promoted.
-In the first eleven years of the club, Sherborne won their division five times, came runners-up four time, were promoted six times and were never relegated.
+In the first eleven years of the club, Sherborne won their division five times, became runners-up four time, were promoted six times and were never relegated.
 The local press began referring to them as the Dorset All-Blacks.
 Players joined from a radius of 30 miles or more.
-The club put out a Second XV for the first time in the 1981/82 season, they had a Colts side in the 1983/84 season, then a Third XV in 1985/86 and a Fourth XV (nicknamed the Mooseheads) in 1986/87.
+The club put out a second XV for the first time in the 1981–82 season, they had a colts side in the 1983–84 season, then a third XV in 1985–86 and a fourth XV (nicknamed the Mooseheads) in 1986–87.
 At about the same time the junior section of the club was established with mini-rugby sessions being run on Sunday mornings.

 The club achieved its zenith in its 13th and 14th seasons (1992–94), playing in South West One (the fifth level in the English rugby union system), playing against such clubs as Cinderford RFC, Henley RFC (then being coached by Clive Woodward), Maidenhead RFC and Salisbury RFC.
 Between 1993 and 1998 the club were relegated five times in five years back to the division they had occupied in their second season of existence.
 Since then the club has achieved an equilibrium in the seventh division of English rugby.